coherence-community/coherence-demo/README.md

 * Add additional data, clear the cache or populate the cache from the **Tools** menu.
 * Show OpenTracing Support
 * Open raw metrics endpoint
+* Run stock splits and add data for specific symbols

 Federation Features - Grid Edition Only
 * Start a secondary cluster from the **Federation** menu.